johanssazores/hero-movies-backend/README.md

 ### Requirements

 - PHP 8.2 or Latest.
+- Composer
 - Installed WordPress Application
 - Postman or any alternative API client

 ### Step by Step Guide
+- You need to execute "composer install" within the plugin directory in the terminal.
 - Access your WordPress Dashboard.
 - Navigate to Plugins, then select Add New Plugin.
 - Click on Upload Plugin, and proceed to upload the project zip file.